Personal Data Protection Law Indonesia: Why It Matters

 Legal Enforcement and Sanctions in Personal Data Protection Law Indonesia

-Indonesia’s digital growth continues rapidly.
-According to Hootsuite (We Are Social), more than 204.7 million Indonesians used the internet in 2022.
+Currently, Indonesia’s digital growth continues rapidly.
+For example, more than 204.7 million Indonesians used the internet in 2022.
 In addition, 93.5% of them actively used social media.

 However, this growth also increases cyber risks.
-Uncontrolled data sharing often leads to fraud, identity theft, and account takeovers.
-High-profile cases, such as claims by hacker Bjorka, highlight the urgency of stronger data protection.
+In many cases, uncontrolled data sharing can lead to fraud, identity theft, and account takeovers.
+For instance, cases like the Bjorka incident highlight the urgency of stronger data protection.

 Therefore, the Personal Data Protection Law Indonesia enforces strict penalties, including: